no-more-secrets/parsco/README.md

 ```

 ### `lift`
-The `lift` parser is not really a parser, it just takes a
+This parser is not really a parser, it just takes a
 nullable entity (such as a `std::optional`, `std::expected`,
 `std::unique_ptr`, `parsco::result_t<T>`, etc.), and it will
-return a "fake" parser that, when run, will try to get the value
+return a parser object that, when run, will try to get the value
 from inside of the nullable object.
 If the object does not
 contain a value, then the parser will fail.
 If it does contain an
 object, the parser will yield it as its result.